kaicarver/scrape/bears.md

 I had problems using the Bing image search API, the currently recommended method for fast.ai.
 I can't use the authorized Bing API because it seems I need to pay to get a key, perhaps because I already made use of a free account in the past, dunno...

+## Trying to scrape Google image search

-So I thought of using something like [scrapy](https://scrapy.org/) to get the required bunch of images from a Bing or Google search, but searching around I found an attractive shortcut:
+So I thought of using something like [scrapy](https://scrapy.org/) to get the required bunch of images from a Bing or Google search, but searching around I found an attractive method:

 [How to scrape Google for Images to train your Machine Learning classifiers on](https://medium.com/@intprogrammer/how-to-scrape-google-for-images-to-train-your-machine-learning-classifiers-on-565076972ce)

 ... except it's of course out-of-date.
-And it doesn't tell you what it's trying to do: it just applies a recipe, asking us to "invoke the following command":
+And the method doesn't tell you what it's trying to do: it just applies a recipe, asking us to "invoke the following command":

 ```javascript
 urls = Array.from(document.querySelectorAll('.rg_di .rg_meta')).map(el=>JSON.parse(el.textContent).ou);
 window.open('data:text/csv;charset=utf-8,' + escape(urls.join('\n')));
 ```

 But what is it trying to do?
 Give a man a scrape, he'll scrape for a day.
-But I wish to be taught how to scrape...
+But I'd like to learn how to scrape...

 This other page gives the same code, with no more explanation of what we are trying to do: